samuel-walters/docker/README.md

 ## Complex

 Microservices has all the associated complexities of the distributed system.
 It will be difficult to manage a large number of services.

-It may also be difficult to carry out testing over such a distributed system.
+(Need to know how APIs work - need lots of experience under your belt about how different services can interact with one another.)

 # Use Case